Scottish Scrabble® Committee

 Back to top

 British Team Tournament : Neil Scott proposed that we organise a team tournament between Scotland, England, Ireland and Wales.
-[This has now taken place three times, Scotland winning the first two.]
+[This has now taken place annually since 2004, Scotland winning the first two.]

 Inaugural meeting